ejlopez44/calendarAppHw/README.md

 The textarea background color will change based on the current hour.
 Future work day hours will show in green, past in grey and current hour in red.
 ![Color Change](https://github.com/ejlopez44/calendarAppHw/blob/master/assets/screencaps/view02.png?raw=true)

-v5
-Created function to store each textarea value to blank array

-v4
-Created function that looks at data-set value of each textarea and checks if hour is equal, less or greater textarea background color is changed based on function

-v3
-Created Loop to automatically clone the original hour block for an 8 hour work day
-- This could be taken out if unnecessary and hardcoded into the html doc

-v2
-Utilized Moment JS to display Day/Month/Date to the header

-v1
-Created initial div row and columns to model individual hour rows Linked to external js file